inkapp/ink-v1-core/README.md

 ## features
 - post a blot
 - follow another user
-- claim your $INK tokens
+- claim your $INK token
-- invite another user to join by using $INK
+- invite another user to join
 - tip a user in $INK
 ## functions
 - `register`: registers an address on the `userIndex` mapping